swathi994/webapp/README.md

 =================================================
                     A. Install Packages

-                    1. Log into the Control Plane Node (Note: The following steps must be performed on all three nodes.).
+                    1. Log into the Control Plane Node (Note: The following steps must be performed on two nodes.).
                     2. Create configuration file for containerd: cat <<EOF | sudo tee /etc/modules-load.d/containerd.conf overlay